 According to CNN Money, people lose an hour of work daily because their office isn’t organized.
 The best place to start is with your desk.
 Where’s your monitor?
-It should be at eye-level and about 17 inches away from you.
+It should be at eye level and about 17 inches away from you.
 Then put those other items you use frequently, such as your phone, on your dominant side.
 That makes it easier to reach.
-Yes, your office organization ideas should be get that minute.
+Yes, your office organization ideas should be getting that minute.
 Details matter.

 Your desk isn’t chiseled in stone, so to speak.
 You’ll want to reassess its functionality regularly to make sure that you’re always working as efficiently as possible.
 But what about the office clutter that desks attract like magnets?
 That’s addressed next.

 If you have young kids, they probably play with Lego, and if you walk around without shoes at home, you’ve probably stepped on a few errant pieces.
 That is not a pleasant experience.
 Then, if you’re lucky, the kids grow up and discover that Lego has a virtual building site online, and never again are you frightened to go barefoot (at least in your house).

 You can take this lesson and turn it into an office organization idea.
 So-called “clutter-buster” Mia Lotringer offers this advice on the Psychology Today website: “Anything you can keep as a document on your computer, do!”
 She goes on to suggest that you never print anything out unless you must, and then to always back up that digital data, so if there is a glitch of some sort, your information is safe.

 It’s easier than ever to keep your work on the cloud, so even if you suffer a catastrophic computer issue, all your work is safe.
 This is true for documents, such as Google Docs, but also applies to every aspect of your work, including tasks.
 Cloud-based project management software stores your files and project plan on the web, where you can not only rest assured that your data is protected and safe but access it anywhere and at any time.